OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 ## Introduction

-Journalists are starting to use AI in their work.
-They could be using them for research, audio transcription, translation, and many other things.
-AI tools are new, and many of them are not yet ready to deal with highly sensitive information such as source names or confidential research.
+Journalists are starting to use AI in their work, including for tasks such as research, audio transcription, and translation.
+AI tools are new, and many of them are not yet ready to deal with highly sensitive information such as source names or confidential research topics.

-(There are several different AI technologies, the most prominent of which are large language models (LLM), which power tools such as chatbots.
-For the sake of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for purposes of clarity.)
+_There are several different AI technologies, the most prominent of which are large language models (LLM), which power tools such as chatbots.
+For the sake of simplicity, we will just use the term "AI" here and only distinguish between different technologies if necessary for purposes of clarity._

 This chapter will cover:

-* The differences between on-device and cloud-based AI
+* Key differences between on-device and cloud-based AI
 * AI logs, enterprise AIs, and histories
 * AI hallucinations and AI poisoning